 How to Set Up Time-Based Control

-Before setting up Time-Based Control mode, obtain your specific time-of-use plan, which is typically found on your electric utility website.
+Before setting up Time-Based Control mode, obtain your specific Time-of-Use energy plan, which is typically found on your energy bill or providers website.

 Note: Consider your personal economic needs and energy security outlook when setting Backup Reserve.
 Setting a higher reserve percentage saves more energy for protection during an outage, while setting a lower reserve percentage optimises energy allocation for your Powerwall when Self-Powered mode is selected.
 Consider your personal economic needs and energy security outlook when setting Backup Reserve.